wolivera/terraform-architectures/aws-fargate/README.md

 In case you no longer want this architecture to run.
 Run (carefully) the command `terraform destroy`

+### Test

-Finally, make sure to push your Docker image to the ECR.
-You can automate such process for example using Github Actions.
-Use the following command to do it mannually:
+This setup comes with a basic Node app and a Dockerfile so you can see everything running.
+Try to build and push the Docker image to the created ECR.
+Use the following commands:

 ```bash
 // Build your image